Bandwidth limits for accounts

 Try an alternative to email when sharing many large files at the same time.
-Use other Google resources, such as Drive, Sites, Picasa, and YouTube, to reduce the risk of your email account using excessive bandwidth.
+Use other Google resources, such as Drive, Sites, Google Photos, and YouTube to reduce the risk of your email account using excessive bandwidth.

 These items apply to any application that uses IMAP to synchronize email with Gmail, including common email clients, backup tools, and BlackBerry® Internet Service (BIS).
 Other sync methods count against the sync bandwidth limits.